 Written by Harsha Kamak & Vigneshwar RK

-When sunlight hits the solar PV panels, the sun’s energy converts into electricity, which in turn powers homes, apartments, offices, schools, and more.
+When sunlight hits the solar PV panels, the sun’s energy is converted into electricity, which in turn powers homes, apartments, offices, schools, and more.
+Hence, solar panels harness the sun’s light and not its heat.
 The amount of electricity generated depends on multiple factors:

 3. Daily sunlight hours